hashicorp/packer/website/source/docs/builders/alicloud-ecs.html.md

 -   `tags` (object of key/value strings) - Tags applied to the destination image and relevant snapshots.

-### Service endpoints:

-Considering network connectivities among different countries, it's highly recommended to set the service endpoint to the corresponding one described in our [official website](https://www.alibabacloud.com/help/doc-detail/25489.htm).
-Default `endpoint` is `https://ecs-cn-hangzhou.aliyuncs.com.`

-Usage:

-      $ export ECS_ENDPOINT="endpoint"

-Otherwise, you may encouter the following errors due to the network issue from other countries to the default endpoint.

-`Code: AliyunGoClientFailure Message: Get https://ecs-cn-hangzhou.aliyuncs.com?xx: net/http: TLS handshake timeout`

 ## Basic Example

 Here is a basic example for Alicloud.